ttytm/emoji-mart-desktop/README.md

 ## Application - Usage

-It is developed with focus on systems running GNU Linux but can also be used on macOS.
+It is developed with focus on systems running GNU Linux, but can also be used other platforms.

 <div align="center">
   <img width="412" src="https://github.com/ttytm/emoji-mart-desktop/assets/34311583/bce465bb-9d72-4c96-af94-e3a758657bc3">